Your Baby’s Screening Screening Procedures

 Newborn screening test costs vary by state because individual states finance their newborn screening programs in different ways.
 Most states collect a fee for screening, but health insurance or other programs often cover all or part of it.
 Babies will receive newborn screening regardless of health insurance status.
 For more information regarding the cost of newborn screening in your state, contact your state’s newborn screening coordinator.
 Find the contact info for your state coordinator by searching for your state here.

 Even babies who are not born in a hospital are required to have newborn screening.
-If a home birth is planned, the licensed midwife or doula may be qualified to complete the newborn screening blood test and hearing screen.
+If a home birth is planned, the licensed midwife may be qualified to complete the newborn screening blood test and hearing screen.
 If newborn screening cannot be completed in the home, parents should bring the infant to a hospital or clinic for the newborn screening blood test within a few days of birth.
 A hearing screen should also be scheduled with the baby’s health care provider at no later than one month of age.